-4. Use you hotel’s laundry service
+4. Use you hotel’s laundry services

 If you are staying in a hotel that offers laundry services, this is a convenient and easy option for doing laundry while traveling.
 While it is less time consuming, it can also be a bit pricey.
 It is important to plan your budget accordingly.

-Buddy and I have used the hotel laundry service twice.
+Buddy and I have used the hotel laundry services twice.
 Once when attending a wedding in Hermosillo, México.
 Although we only used the service to have Buddy and Sal’s suits pressed.
 The other time we used a hotel laundry service was at a hotel in Albuquerque after we spent 4 days camping in the nearby mountains and desperately needed clean clothes.